How to Find Factory Options With a VIN Numberby Jen DavisUpdated June 29, 2023

 There are several ways to access your car's VIN report and specs.
 You can decode the VIN yourself at home, or contact your car's manufacturer to learn the information contained in the VIN.

 Find your vehicle's vehicle identification number.
-The VIN will be stamped on various locations throughout the car, including the dashboard and inside the doorjamb.
-It will also be on any paperwork you have for the car, including the title, registration and insurance.
+The VIN will be stamped or on a sticker on various locations throughout the car, including the dashboard on the driver’s side near the airbag and inside the doorjamb.
+Depending on the type of vehicle and if it’s a new car, the VIN wil be located in different places.
+You can also find your vehicle's VIN on the insurance card or policy papers, vehicle title and registration.
 It is a 17-digit number.

-Enter the VIN into an electronic VIN decoder (see Resource section).
+Enter the VIN into an electronic VIN decoder to do an autocheck.
 The fourth through eighth digits of the VIN will contain factory options information.